csperle/NeighborhoodMap/README.md

-# Neighborhood
+# NeighborhoodMap

 Little google maps web-application to visualize interesting locations near you.
 Initially created for the neighborhood of the [Gotthelf Quartier Basel (Switzerland)](https://de.wikipedia.org/wiki/Basel-Gotthelf).

 ## Prerequisite
- - To setup the application, PHP 5 needs to be installed on your machine (maybe easiest to install through a [LAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) bundle)
+ - Local PHP 5 installation (maybe easiest to install through a [LAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) bundle)
  - Webspace with PHP 5 support and MySQL database access
  - Own Google Maps API Key (can be [obtained here](https://developers.google.com/maps/documentation/javascript/tutorial#api_key))

-*Setting up and configuring this application is a little bit annoying.
-I am sure it is possible to do all this steps via an installation script, but I am lacking time and knowledge to write it.*
+*Setup and configuration of the application is a little bit annoying.
+All this could be done via a script, but I am lacking time and knowledge to write it.*

 ## Setup
-First, you need to setup the application before you can use it.
 Clone the git repository and follow these steps.

 ### Download and install the server side PHP dependencies
 - Start a shell and change-dir into the `web/service`-folder of the neighborhood application (where the `composer.json`-File is located).